misudashi/systems/2 CAPS/Japanese/Japanese Reports/WJR1.md

 I downloaded a 2nd deck called 2k/6k which, at first, seemed interesting.
 But actually, the words weren't that clever, I felt like.
 So yesterday I only learned 5 new words (which were also a pain to remember, like actually) and today I did 5 others.
 Now, I put the daily limit of new words to 0.
 Because I'll be gone next week and I don't want to come back and discover I have 100 cards to do per day until Christmas..

 I decided to download a 3rd deck called N5 Tango, which seems more appropriate to my level.
 You can test it out [here](https://drive.google.com/file/d/1pMlJvSrKQOSaiN8sPLdNDvWP31EClxDO/view) if you want.
 I learned the word West, "What day is it ?", Friday, etc. More interesting than "matchmaker" to me, since I'm a complete beginner...
-I'll try to get 3 new words tomorrow aswell.
+I'll try to get 3 new words tomorrow as well.
 Then for the rest of the week, I'll set it to 0 too so I'm O.K. to go.

 ### Routine
 So I'm going to set up a small Japanese Routine to avoid two things :